-Hypothesis 2b (Impact of Sacrifice) The SM's benevolence increases if the FM's choice of the line implies a sacrifice for him.
-Specifically, the SM becomes more benevolent when we move from situations where the FM's choice of the line implies a sure gain for the FM, to situations where the FM's choice of the line implies a sure loss for the FM.
+Hypothesis 2b (Impact of sacrifice) The SM's benevolence increases if the FM's choice implies a sacrifice for him.
+Specifically, the SM becomes more benevolent when we move from situations where the FM's choice implies a sure gain for the FM, to situations where the FM's choice implies a sure loss for the FM.

 Our next hypothesis is based on the idea that SMs may reward FM choices that have the potential to increase the payoffs of both parties.
-This conjecture is motivated by the experimental evidence indicating that efficiency concerns are important for behavior in the lab and in the field (see Engelmann & Strobel, 2004; Fehr et al., 2006, among others).
+This conjecture is motivated by the experimental evidence indicating that efficiency concerns are important for behavior in the lab and in the field (see Engelmann and Strobel 2004; Fehr et al. 2006, among others).
 To formulate a hypothesis regarding the impact of efficiency concerns on SM behavior we characterize FM choices according to the payoff consequences for both players as follows:

 Definition 3 Let the FM choose the actual opportunity set for the SM from a collection consisting of a point and a line.
 Suppose the FM chooses the line.
-If the line includes allocations which represent a Pareto improvement relative to the point, the FM's choice of the line is said to allow for a deal.
+If the line includes allocations which represent a Pareto improvement relative to the point, the FM's choice is said to allow for a deal.